Singapore national football team: Falling performances and drought (2013–2018)

 Singapore playing against Syria on 17 November 2015 during the 2018 FIFA World Cup qualification.

 Singapore then started their campaign with an away game against Cambodia on 11 June 2015 which ended 4–0 in favour of Singapore.
 Following which, they travelled to Saitama Stadium in Japan where they held the hosts to a goalless draw.
 However, they were defeated by Syria 0–1, at the Sultan Qaboos Sports Complex in Muscat, Oman, marking their first loss in the group stages of the tournament.
 The Lions then beat Afghanistan by a scoreline of 1–0 and their 2nd consecutive win against Cambodia, winning the game 2–1.
 However, the winning streak ended when they faced Japan at home, and were defeated 0–3.
 They then went on to face Syria, which was a tight game.
 Khribin of Syria scored on the 20th minute and were 0–1 up.
 Safuwan of Singapore scored a late equaliser on the 89th minute but Singapore could not hold on to the draw which ended Khribin again scoring on the 3rd minute of added time after the 90th minute, this resulted in a 1–2 loss to Singapore.
 Singapore played their final game against Afghanistan and were defeated 1–2.
-Singapore finished in third place in the table with a total points of 10.
+Singapore finished in third place in the table with 10 total points.

 In April 2016, a month after the match against Afghanistan, the FAS announced that Bernd Stange contract would not be renewed and he left the Singapore national football team.
 After a few months of Stange's departure, FAS announced the new caretaker coach was to be then Tampines Rovers head coach V. Sundramoorthy.
 Sundram's first major tournament was the 2016 AYA Bank Cup in June where the team won host Myanmar and went on to the finals against Vietnam.
 In that match, the two teams drew after 90 mins and went on to extra time where Singapore conceded 3 goals to clinch second.
 After a few months, Sundram and FAS arranged the long-awaited Causeway Challenge against Singapore's rival, Malaysia.
 In that match, Singapore created a lot of chances and dominated the game but was unfortunate to end the game with a 0–0 draw.